Configuring the Doctrine DBAL for TYPO3 is all about specifying the single database endpoints

 Connections to databases

-Furthermore, the TYPO3 CMS installer supports only a single
+Furthermore, the TYPO3 installer supports only a single

 at the moment and the connection details can not be properly edited within the